-- Create from Selection - Extract colors from the selected objects and append them to the palette.
+- Create from Selection - Extract colors from the selected objects and append to the palette.

-- Create from Canvas - Extract colors from the current canvas and append them to the palette.
+- Create from Canvas - Extract colors from the current canvas and append to the palette.

-- Create from Document - Extract colors from the current document and append them to the palette.
+- Create from Document - Extract colors from the current document and append to the palette.

-- Create from Image - Extract colors from an image and append them to the palette.
+- Create from Image - Extract colors from an image and append to the palette.